Thailand's Most Famous Waterfall

 Is Erawan Falls suitable for young children?

 Yes, with caveats.
 Tier 1 has the largest swimming area and is the most child-friendly.
 The path from tier 1 to tier 4 is relatively manageable.
-Beyond tier 4, the path becomes noticeably steeper and more uneven — not ideal for toddlers or anyone unsteady on their feet.
+Beyond tier 4, the path becomes noticeably steeper and more uneven, not suitable for toddlers or anyone unsteady on their feet.
 Bring life jackets for small children; the rocks are slippery even in shallow water.

 Ready to book your Erawan Falls day trip?